Start Where You Are

 So, why would I think my depression would budge after twenty-ish years of it stubbornly hanging on?
 Well, honestly, I just got desperate.

-Long story short, stuff got pretty bad by the end of 2017.
+To put it lightly, stuff got pretty bad by the end of 2017.
 I was pretty much at that kill yourself or get your shit together point, which you might recognize as not the best headspace to be in.

-But honestly?
-Things are getting better.
+And here’s the weird, but very cool thing: Things are getting better.
 Not on their own or anything easy like that.
 But because I’ve spent the last six weeks basically throwing potential solutions at the wall and hoping that something sticks.
 It’s a very scientific process.

 So this is a list of a few things – big and small – that have helped make 2018 feel a little bit lighter and more hopeful for me so far.
-Because sometimes you need to make a big change to see a big change, and sometimes a well-timed craft coffee beverage can make you feel a little better for a little bit (even if it’s just the sugar rush).
+Because sometimes you need to make a big change to see a big change, and sometimes a well-timed craft coffee beverage can make you feel a little better for a little bit – even if it’s just the sugar rush.

 Last year, alcohol was fucking everything up for me.
 Or, I was fucking everything up for myself using alcohol.
 But, either way, alcohol = not great when you already want to kill yourself.
 I was drinking way, way too much and everything felt really, really bad.
 I spent the better part of last year trying everything for my mental health but sobriety.
 Because priorities.

 I finally got sober on New Year’s Day after a long time fighting the idea, and then I got un-sober two weeks later.
 Then I got sober again.
 For three weeks.
 Do you see where this is going?
 I don’t have a 90-day chip to show anyone or anything like that, but I’ve spent about 90% of 2018 sober so far and it’s actually been amazing.